nextcloud/passman/ISSUE_TEMPLATE.md

 If you like to make a feature request, please remove the issue template.
 If you want to fill in a issue, remove the feature request template.

+Issue's / Feature requests not honoring the template will be closed instantly.
 -->
 ## Bug report